NavyaKiran/DataLemur-Solutions/README.md

 # DataLemur-Solutions
-The repository represents my solutions to the SQL problems on Data Lemure.
+The repository represents my solutions to the SQL problems on Data Lemur.